 We all have to go through break ups at some point.
 It can be hard to watch your teenager go through the distress and pain of breaking up for the first time.
-Get some tips on helping your teenager through a break up and when to get help if their pain isn’t going away.
+Get some tips on helping with teenage breakups and when to get help if their pain isn’t going away.

 Break ups are a part of life